pitastrudl/wekanwiki/FAQ.md

 ## What you should do if you see a troll or a spammer?
 Add only one link to this FAQ.
 Do not in any way comment or feed the trolls.

+## What Wekan is not?
+* Not a Company: It has always been [Open Source](https://en.wikipedia.org/wiki/Open-source_software) and [Free software](https://en.wikipedia.org/wiki/Free_software).
+* Not a Product: There are missing features.
+* Not a Startup: We have zero budget.
+We have no exit plan.
+We have no investors.
+* Not have hired departments: There is no hired marketing team/hired development team/hired QA team

 ## What is Wekan?
 Wekan is an open-source and free software _[kanban board][kanban]_ that lets you organize things in cards, and cards in lists.
 More info at [Readme][].